jzqin/cs230project/README.md

 We changed the following aspects of the original semantic-segmentation repo:
 * train.py :
-** added weights to negative log likelihood function
+  * added weights to negative log likelihood function
-** model originally ignores background pixels in loss function, so we changed the data preprocessing in the code to include background pixel error
+  * model originally ignores background pixels in loss function, so we changed the data preprocessing in the code to include background pixel error
+* eval.py :
+  * include computing loss of background pixels
+* models/model.py :
+  * calculate and output IOU for modeling
-* data/ : changed class labels for our 2 class segmentation
+* data/object_info.csv : changed class labels for our 2 class segmentation

 ## Analysis
 Analyze data by seeing how training loss and IOU change over time, visualizing data with plots